ird1natris/NetSysProject/README.md

 ***Questions:***

 1. Check the permission of the files created in myroot, what user and group is the files created in docker container on the host virtual machine? . ***(2 mark)*** __To check the permission of the file, I used command ls -l as shown below.
-The result indicates that the files belong to user root and group root.__.
+The result indicates that the files belong to user root and group root.
+Based on the permission, owner, group and others can read and write but cannot execute the file.__.
 ```bash
 @sayyidahjohari ➜ /workspaces/NetSysProject/myroot (main) $ ls -l -a
 total 12